-The Cornell Small Farms Program is pleased to announce the arrival of the Fall 2019 edition of the Small Farms Quarterly.
+The Cornell Small Farms Program is pleased to announce the arrival of the Winter 2020 edition of the Small Farms Quarterly.
 In this issue, we feature stories about a veteran’s career change into farming, a young farmer’s journey into mushroom cultivation (published in both English and Spanish) and a how-to rate your record-keeping system, complete with tips to improve.
-You can read articles from the Fall 2019 Quarterly online now.
-Or if you’d rather flip through the articles in a magazine format, take a look at our online reader to peruse this issue or feel free to download the PDF version of the Quarterly.
-Online Reader:…
+You can read articles from the Winter 2020 Quarterly online now.
+Or if you’d rather flip through the articles in a magazine format, take a look at our online reader to peruse this…

 Subscribe to the Small Farms Quarterly